Configuring Additional Settings for a

 Multicast/broadcast from the drop-down list.

-for VRRP/HSRP: Set the switch to ON to
+support for VRRP/HSRP: Set the switch on to enable

-Allowlist by Venue: Set the switch to ON to
+Isolation Allowlist by Venue: Set the switch on to

 enable the client isolation allowlist by venue.